wordsmythe/employer-test/README.md

 * Is all employee compensation public knowledge?
 * Is all employee compensation known within the company?
 * Is employee compensation shared within the team?

+## Tech / Tools

+* What's your policy on personal devices on the network?
+* BYOD?
+BYOA?

+## Diversity

+* Composition of team you will be joining?
+* Does your company have an active diversity policy/program?

+## "Org smells"